Anissoft/js-libs/packages/react-di/README.md

 # Welcome to @anissoft/react-di 👋

-> My attempt to make inversion of control solution for React apps with Reflect metadata and Typescript;
+> My attempt to make inversion-of-control for React apps with Reflect Metadata and Typescript;

 ## Install